You might be wondering, why do I need to practice breathing? I don’t have time to just sit and breathe!

 Breathing deeply changes our body’s state from “fight or flight” to “rest and digest”.
 Without resting and digesting, we cannot fully recover from workouts, our body can’t digest properly, we can’t think clearly, and we’re more prone to injury.

 Think of a time when you’ve been stressfully moving from one task to the next.
-You wake up late, dress as fast as you can, then you have to get gas, drop the kids off, and drive to work all in mere minutes.
+You wake up late, dress as fast as you can, and then you have to get gas, drop the kids off, and drive to work all in mere minutes.
 During that time, you are so focused on surviving each task that your brain is on autopilot.
 In this state, you simply cannot think consciously!

 This is why coaches and therapists have their clients take a few deep breaths before starting a session.
 We can’t build new habits or make conscious decisions without getting into a clear state of mind.